Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments

-Figs.~\ref{fig:NMG-GG_determinant}, \ref{fig:NMG-GG_trace}, and \ref{fig:NMG-GG_eigenvalue} reveal that the NMG method outperforms the group-greedy methods for the three optimality indices in nearly all cases of $p$.
-Figs.~\ref{fig:NMG-GG_trace} and \ref{fig:NMG-GG_eigenvalue} show the index of A-optimality obtained by the NMG method is the same or lower and the index of E-optimality obtained by the NMG method is the same or higher than those obtained by the group-greedy methods for any number of sensors, respectively.
-In addition, Fig.~\ref{fig:NMG-GG_determinant} shows that the index of D-optimality obtained by the NMG method is as high as that obtained by the DGG method, which is the highest among the group-greedy methods, in the case of $p \leq r$.
-These results indicate that the NMG method can ensure a diversity of solutions by increasing the search space, as with the group-greedy strategy.
-Furthermore, in most cases, the NMG method is able to find sets of sensors that are superior to those found by the group-greedy methods based on a single objective function in terms of A- and E-optimality.
-This is because the NMG method reserves the nondominated solutions of D-, A- and E-optimality.
+Figs.~\ref{fig:NMG-GG_determinant}, \ref{fig:NMG-GG_trace}, and \ref{fig:NMG-GG_eigenvalue} reveal that in all the cases of $n=100$, 1000, and 10000, the NMG method outperforms the group greedy methods for the three optimality indices in nearly all cases of $p$.
+Figs.~\ref{fig:NMG-GG_trace} and \ref{fig:NMG-GG_eigenvalue} show the indices of A- and E-optimality obtained by the NMG method are the same as or lower than and the same as or higher than those obtained by the group greedy methods for any number of sensors, respectively.
+In addition, Fig.~\ref{fig:NMG-GG_determinant} shows that the index of D-optimality obtained by the NMG method is as high as that obtained by the DGG method, which is the highest among the group greedy methods, in the case of $p \leq r$.
+These results indicate that the NMG method can ensure a diversity of solutions by increasing the search space, similar to the group greedy strategy.
+Furthermore, in most cases, the NMG method is able to find sets of sensors that are superior to those found by the group greedy methods based on a single objective function in terms of A- and E-optimality.
+This is because the NMG method reserves the nondominated solutions of D-, A-, and E-optimality.